codeclimate/codeclimate-rubocop/config/contents/style/safe_navigation.md

 check for the variable whose method is being called to safe navigation (`&.`).
 If there is a method chain, all of the methods in the chain need to be checked for safety, and all of the methods will need to be changed to use safe navigation.
-We have limited the cop to not register an offense for method chains that exceed 2 methods.

 The default for `ConvertCodeThatCanStartToReturnNil` is `false`.
 When configured to `true`, this will